project-takoyaki/project-takoyaki-botnet/README.md

 ### Persistence and Data Management

 After peer-to-peer identification, each peer updates its internal persistent storage, enabling routing continuity across reboots.
-Each peer saves its keypair and assigned address to encrypted storage using an obfuscated AES-256 key, saving it to disk if possible.
+Each peer saves its keypair and assigned address to a file encrypted using AES-256-GCM.

 ### Peer Communication